boorad/mapr_cookbooks/ec2-scripts/README.txt

 The scripts in this directory are designed for use with Amazon EC2.
-The directory is part of the MapR Mercurial GCE package
+The directory is part of the MapR Deployment Packages repository at
-	ssh://mapr@10.250.1.5/gce
+	github.com/mapr/mapr-deployments

+A list of Amazon AMI's known to work with these scripts is given below.
+In theory, any cloud-init AMI will work (though you must know the login user with sudo privileges).
+Always test a new AMI with eclaunch-script.sh to ensure proper functionality.

 See the Overview section below for a description of what happens during the launching of a cluster.

-A list of Amazon AMI's known to work with these scripts is given below.
-In theory, any cloud-init AMI will work (though you must know the login user with sudo privileges)
+See the launch-*-cluster.sh scripts for examples.

 Contents :
 	launch-class-cluster.sh :